YLu-1258/YLU_blog/_posts/2024-04-04-Algorhythmic-Code-Prep.md

             tail.next = right;
         }

-        // Return the head of the merged list return dummy.next;
+        // Return the head of the merged list, remember TO ACTUALLY SET THE HEAD BRO return dummy.next;
     }

-    // Method to find the middle node of the linked list private static FlowerNode getMiddle(FlowerNode head) {
+    // Method to find the middle node of the linked list
+    // GOD BLESS LEETCODE FOR THIS QUESTION BRUH private static FlowerNode getMiddle(FlowerNode head) {
         if (head == null) {
             return head;